 Portrait of Auto Dealer

-If you’re looking for a unique window into the history of the American automobile industry—one that’s both local and deeply personal—Portrait Of An Automobile Dealer is an exceptional place to begin.
-Authored and self-published by Jeanne Gartner in 2012, the book grew out of this very blog as a chronologically organized, expanded version documenting the remarkable story of Reed Brothers Dodge.
+If you’re looking for a unique window into the history of the American automobile industry, one that’s both local and deeply personal, Portrait Of An Automobile Dealer is an exceptional place to begin.
+Authored and self-published by Jeanne T. Gartner in 2012, the book grew out of this very blog as a chronologically organized, expanded version documenting the remarkable story of Reed Brothers Dodge.

-Now in its fourth edition, the book chronicles the 95-year history of one of Maryland’s oldest family-owned Dodge dealerships.
+Now in its fourth edition, the book chronicles the 95-year history of Maryland’s oldest family-owned Dodge dealership.
 But its scope extends far beyond a single business.
 It also mirrors the sweeping transformations in the American auto industry and in society itself over the course of the 20th century.
-The third edition, published in 2016, was honored with the Arthur M. Wagman Award for Historic Preservation Communication by Peerless Rockville—a distinction awarded to individuals whose work enriches public understanding of Rockville’s cultural and architectural legacy.
+The third edition, published in 2016, was honored with the Arthur M. Wagman Award for Historic Preservation Communication by Peerless Rockville; a distinction awarded to individuals whose work enriches public understanding of Rockville’s cultural and architectural legacy.

 Inside the pages of the book, readers will find a detailed historical timeline that traces how Reed Brothers Dodge came into existence in Rockville, Maryland, and how the company weathered nearly a century of evolution in the auto industry.
 As Jane C. Sween, former librarian of the Montgomery County Historical Society, noted, “This book is of interest not only to those of us who remember Reed Brothers Dodge, but to others who wish to get to know Rockville as it was before they arrived.”